Every Tuesday, 3pm - 6:30pm, 2650 West Oxford Loop

 The Oxford City Market is a new endeavor for the whole community – we hope you’ll bring your friends and family and join our gathering.
 We’ll have lots of fresh, nutritious, delicious produce and other products that will prove both a feast for your eyes and your kitchen table.Learn More

 This Week at the Market

-- Yokna Bottoms Farm: The Yokna crew is bringing okra, squash, eggplant, sweet and spicy peppers, potatoes, basil and assorted herbs, and fresh flowers.
+- Yokna Bottoms Farm: The Yokna crew is bringing sweet potatoes, green onions, okra, PUMPKINS!, sweet and spicy peppers, smoked chipotle peppers, potatoes, and fresh herbs.

-- Welcome Valley Farm: Mr. Pepper is bringing tomatoes, okra, peas, potatoes, peppers and eggplant.
-Reliably good.
+- Welcome Valley Farm: Mr. Pepper is bringing tomatoes, cucumbers, squash and eggplant.

-- Sunlight Springs Certified Organic Farm: Daniel is bringing certified organic okra, purple peruvian fingering potatoes, and other items in smaller quantities.
+- Sunlight Springs Certified Organic Farm: Daniel is bringing certified organic okra, purple Peruvian fingerling potatoes, Shagbark hickory syrup, and other items in smaller quantities.

 - Mudline Farms: Come see Melissa and her beautiful produce.
 Ask her about her CSA!

 - Cherry Creek Orchards: Local peaches and apples from Pontotoc!
 Be sure you get some today … LAST WEEK FOR PEACHES!